MARY LOUISE KELLY, Host:

 HAMILTON: People in cars make mistakes too.
 Robin Tanamachi is a researcher at the Center for Analysis and Prediction of Storms in Norman.
 She spent the past eight years chasing severe storms in radar trucks.

-Ms. ROBIN TANAMACHI (Researcher, Center for Analysis and Prediction of Storms, Norman, Oklahoma): One thing that we've observed, quite frequently, is that people will try to shelter under highway overpasses.
+ROBIN TANAMACHI: One thing that we've observed, quite frequently, is that people will try to shelter under highway overpasses.
 And that's a tremendously bad idea.

 HAMILTON: Tanamachi says driving away from a tornado can also save your life.
 But you shouldn't try to outrun the twister, as many people do.
 Instead, pick an escape route that takes you 90 degrees from the storm's path.
 And Tanamachi says drivers need to plan for the worst.

 TANAMACHI: If you find yourself in a vehicle and unable to escape from the tornado, abandon the vehicle and try to get into a nearby ditch or a culvert.
 Protect your head and face and don't look at the tornado as it goes by, because you may be impacted by debris.